marian-code/ssh-utilities/docs/source/usage_path.rst

 .. warning::
     Testing working with windows servers has not been done yet.
-It should work but we do not have any available suitable environment at had so use at your own risk!
+It should work but we do not have any available suitable environment at hand so use at your own risk!

 TODO - provide examples